griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

   * e.g Try contacting your IT Helpdesk - this what it feels like to be remote.

 * Provincial culture - local teams working in Desk Farms - local assumptions.
-  * Ever experienced contacting these teams by email to source information?
+  * Poor knowlege sharing.
+Ever experienced contacting these teams by email to source information?

-* Contingency Planning.
+* Single Point of Failure.
+Contingency Planning.
 Disaster recovery

-* Depending on your circumstances the best time of productivity is lost commuting.
+* Depending on your circumstances the best time for productivity is lost commuting.

 Be intentional